 In accordance with the Drug-Free Schools and Communities Act Amendments of 1989, the institution has developed and implemented a program to prevent the unlawful possession, use, sale, or distribution of illicit drugs and alcohol by students and employees.
-The institution's annual Drug-Free Schools and Communities Act notification includes the items listed below.
+In compliance with the Drug Free Schools and Communities Act, UAPB publishes information regarding the University's educational programs related to drug and alcohol abuse prevention; sanctions for violations of federal, state, and local laws and University policy; a description of health risks associated with alcohol and other drug use; and a description of available treatment programs for UAPB students and employees.
+A complete description of these topics, as provided in the University's annual notification to students and employees, is available online at: